Make the Most of Your Traditional IRA

 The ability to make tax-deductible contributions to a traditional IRA can help your current tax situation.
 But you may want to invest in an IRA whether or not your contributions are deductible.
 Why?
 The real advantage of investing in an IRA is tax-deferred compounding of your investment earnings over the long term.

 For example, if you contribute $100 every month for 30 years to a tax-deferred IRA, then pay 25% tax on your withdrawals at retirement, you would net $112,522, assuming an 8% average annual rate of return.
-However, assuming that same tax rate and annual rate of return, in an account that's taxed annually, your total would be only $100,954 -- almost $12,000 less just because you had to pay taxes each year rather than only upon withdrawals from the account!1
+However, in an account that's taxed annually at a hypothetical rate of 25%, your total would have been only $100,954 - almost $12,000 less just because you had to pay taxes up front!1

 |Consider the Advantage of Tax Deferral|

 |As you evaluate the potential benefits of an IRA, consider the advantage of tax deferral.
 This chart shows the result when a hypothetical $100 monthly investment is made for 30 years in a tax-deferred plan versus the same investment taxed annually at a hypothetical rate of 25%, assuming an 8% average rate of return compounded monthly.
 If the final tax-deferred amount is withdrawn at retirement and taxed at a hypothetical rate of 25%, it exceeds the taxable final amount by nearly $12,000.|